An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Numerical results

 \section{Numerical results}

-This section contains different numerical results, with the aim to either confirm our theoretical results or highlight the behavior of our method on real data.
-We use public SPX options data available on the CBOE delayed option quotes platform\footnote[1]{\url{https://www.cboe.com/delayed_quotes/spx/quote_table}}.
+This section contains different numerical results, with the aim of either confirming our theoretical results or highlighting the behavior of our method on real data.
+We use public SPX options data available on the CBOE delayed option quotes platform\footnote{\url{https://www.cboe.com/delayed_quotes/spx/quote_table}}.
 We evaluate a mid-price for calls and puts from the bid and ask quotes.
 After a basic filtering (volume $>0$), discount factors and forwards for the different maturities are determined by linear regression on the call-put parity.
-For the sake of clarity, we will use the following color and shape code: \begin{itemize} \item[] \textbullet for SPX market data, \item[] \ding{72} for stressed data, generated artificially from SPX market data, \item[] + for repaired data obtained with our method (possibly with a color gradient to emphasize different regularization levels), \item[] \, \textbullet for repaired data obtained with the algorithm of Cohen et al.\ \cite{cohenReisinger}. \end{itemize}
+For the sake of clarity, we will use the following color and marker code: \begin{itemize} \item[] \textbullet for SPX market data, \item[] \ding{72} for stressed data generated artificially from SPX market data, \item[] + for repaired data obtained with our method (possibly with a color gradient indicating different regularization levels), \item[] \, \textbullet for repaired data obtained with the algorithm of Cohen et al.\ \cite{cohenReisinger} (described in Remark~\ref{rem:cohenalgo}). \end{itemize}